uscensusbureau/citysdk/README.md

 #### Thank You's due to some very generous Clojurians:
 - @thheller (author of the [`shadow-cljs`] build tool)
 - @cgrand (author of the [`xforms`] library)
-- The Clojure community at large for being such a great place to learn
+- The Clojure community at large

 [`shadow-cljs`]: https://github.com/thheller/shadow-cljs
 [`xforms`]: https://github.com/cgrand/xforms